Skip to main content

 CPICost Performance Index = BCWP ÷ ACWPBelow 1.0 = over budget.
 Above 1.0 = under budget.

 A value of exactly 1.0 means performance exactly matches the plan.
 The trend is as important as the current value.
 An SPI of 0.85 that has been steadily climbing over several periods tells a different story than an SPI of 0.85 that has been falling.
+Chart interactions:

 Available Filters

-CAMLimit to a specific Control Account Manager
+CAMLimit to work packages assigned to a specific Control Account Manager.All CAMs

 When to Use This Report